aswinayyolath/k8s-cmds/README.md

-# k8s-cmds
+# Kubernetes CLI
-Kubernetes - Kubectl Commands
+## Kubectl
+- Kubectl is almost the only tool we'll need to talk to kubernetes